 Down at the lower level, as you walk along the roadway elm avenue, there is a glimpse of the convent, with its attractive walls and roof visible down through the undergrowth.
 That must have been a magical place to go to school – provided the nuns let the kids roam a bit in the woods…

 Some of the cedar trees here were absolutely massive, bigger than any we have seen elsewhere.
 We didn’t spot the Californian redwood, though – is it still there?
-And we just didn’t see the redwood for the trees??
+And we just didn’t see the redwood for the trees?? (see comment below from a reader who confirms the redwood was still there a few years ago)

 Other trees were just stunning in their size and spread.